 In the PICU, all of your child's physical needs will be met by the staff.
 You, as a parent, are there to provide emotional support, love, and a familiar voice or touch.
 However, you shouldn't feel as if you have to stay at your child's bedside every minute of the day.
 Getting away from the commotion of the PICU briefly or even leaving the hospital grounds can help you gather your thoughts.

-Although the hospital may allow you to spend the night, the decision whether to stay in your child's room is a personal one.
+If the hospital allows parents to spend the night, the decision whether to stay in your child's room is yours.
 Either way, the PICU staff will support you and reassure you that your child will be well cared for.
 Whatever you do, make sure you get enough rest to be able to support your child throughout the PICU stay.

 While some patients are sent home directly from the PICU, many are transferred to a regular floor of the hospital for further, less-intense monitoring and follow-up care.
 Still, discharge from the PICU is a significant milestone on the road to recovery.
 It means that a child no longer needs such an intensive level of monitoring, therapy, and/or nursing care.